ChatGTHB/TestingProject_03_Selenium_JUnit/README.md

 [EN]

-➢ Java and Selenium library will be used
+➢ Java and Selenium libraries will be used
 ➢ JUnit will be used

 Testing Project 3